-- Control execution of any test runner (MSTest, NUnit, xUnit, MSpec, etc.) and record coverage of executed tests in coverage snapshots.
+Control execution of any test runner (MSTest, NUnit, xUnit, MSpec, and so on) and record coverage of executed tests in coverage snapshots.

 You may need to merge snapshots if, for example, you use several different formats of unit tests in your project or solution.
 In this case, you will have to start console runner for all corresponding test runners and get several coverage snapshots.
 Then, you can use the merge command to merge the snapshots.